 Down river, our 5th Rapids Outpost Camp (above left) is built to the exact style and quality of the cabins in our main camps.
 This camp affords anglers the opportunity to spend a couple of days and the night in between fishing the very productive mid section of the river, namely rapids 3 through 8.

 In remembrance of the trappers of the past centuries, we have given the name "Tilt" to the hand-hewn log sitting room just off the cook lodge (see image top of page, left).
 Many hardy early Europeans trapped "The Labrador" for its wealth of valuable furs.
-Along their traplines, about a days run apart, these trappers constructed small lean-tos in which they escaped from frigid night weather, typically with their canine companions.
+Along their traplines, about a days run apart, these trappers constructed small lean-tos in which they found refuge from frigid night weather, typically with their canine companions.
 Trappers called these pitch-roofed, spruce refuges "tilts".
 Here they also stored their harvested furs awaiting their return run back to the Hudson's Bay Trading Post.

 Our Tilt, with its stone Rumford fireplace and comfortable seating, is a sweet spot for after-dinner drinks and lingering conversations with new and old friends.
-On one wall is a fully-stocked tying bench where trout treats are conjured and spun.
+On one wall is a fully-stocked tying bench where trout temptations are conjured and spun.
 Adjacent to the Tilt is the front porch, another magical place to end a fair day with a cold beverage and perhaps a cigar.
 And enjoy the peace of rise rings on the lake and the loon's call.